Many or all companies we feature compensate us. Compensation and editorial

 APR

-What to look for: When comparing rates between lenders, it’s usually the APR you see.
-If a personal loan charges an origination fee, for instance, the APR will typically be higher than the interest rate.
+What to look for: When comparing rates between lenders, the APR is the most important number.
+For instance, if a personal loan charges an origination fee, the APR will be higher than the interest rate.

 Origination fees

-An origination fee is an upfront charge that some lenders charge to cover the costs of reviewing your application and disbursing the loan.
-They’re usually deducted from the loan disbursement before you receive the money.
+An origination fee is an upfront fee some lenders charge to cover the costs of reviewing your application and disbursing the loan.
+They’re often deducted from the loan disbursement before you get the money.

 What to look for: Origination fees can range from 0% to 10% of the loan amount.
 If your loan has an origination fee, you may need to borrow more to get the total amount you need.